-- Since 2006, the CSTD has been mandated by ECOSOC to serve as the focal point in the system-wide follow-up to the outcomes of the World Summit on the information Society (WSIS) and advise the Council on any recommendations aimed at furthering the implementation of the Summit outcomes. - The Commission on Science, Technology, and Development (CSTD) a subsidiary body of the Economic and Social Council (ECOSOC) was charged by the United Nations to provide the General Assembly and ECOSOC with high-level advice on relevant issues through analysis and appropriate policy recommendations or options to enable those organs to guide the future work of the United Nations, develop common policies and agree on appropriate actions.
+- Since 2006, the CSTD has been mandated by ECOSOC to serve as the focal point in the system-wide follow-up to the outcomes of the World Summit on the information Society (WSIS) and advise the Council on any recommendations aimed at furthering the implementation of the Summit outcomes. - The CSTD is a subsidiary body of the Economic and Social Council (ECOSOC) and was charged by the United Nations to provide the General Assembly and ECOSOC with high-level advice on relevant issues through analysis and appropriate policy recommendations or options to enable those organs to guide the future work of the United Nations, develop common policies and agree on appropriate actions.